 On 8 November 2019 the National Crime Agency (NCA) successfully defended its first contested application for Account Forfeiture Orders (AFOs) in the Crown Court, resisting an appeal against AFOs granted in respect of three bank accounts containing approximately £500,000.

-We commented on these AFOs back in February when the City of London Magistrates Court originally granted them on the basis that, on the balance of probabilities, the money in these three accounts was the proceeds of criminal conduct.
+on these AFOs back in February when the City of London Magistrates Court originally granted them on the basis that, on the balance of probabilities, the money in these three accounts was the proceeds of criminal conduct.
 In this case, the balances in the accounts were found to derive from bribery, corruption and money laundering and could therefore be forfeited as “recoverable property”.

 The appellant sought to use their statutory right of appeal under the Proceeds of Crime Act 2002 to challenge the merits of the NCA’s case (rather than a point of law) and argue that the account balances were not, in fact, recoverable property.
 The appellant even appeared in person to give evidence, which was not the case at the original February hearing.
 Nevertheless, the judge agreed with the original decision in the Magistrates Court and upheld the AFOs, forfeiting the contents of the accounts.